mattpodolak/pmaw/README.md

 Similarly to the memory safety feature, a `Response` generator object is returned.
 When iterating through the responses using this generator, responses from the cache will be loaded in 1 cache file at a time.

+## PRAW Enrichment

+Enrich results with the most recent metadata from Reddit by passing a PRAW Reddit instance when instantiating the PushshiftAPI.
+Results not found on Reddit will not be enriched or returned.

+If you don’t already have a client ID and client secret, follow Reddit’s [First Steps Guide](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps) to create them.
+A user agent is a unique identifier that helps Reddit determine the source of network requests.
+To use Reddit’s API, you need a unique and descriptive user agent.

+## Custom Filtering

+A user-defined function can be provided using the `filter_fn` parameter for either the `search_submissions` or `search_comments` method.
+This function will be used to filter results before they are saved by passing each item to the function and filtering it out if a `False` value is returned, saving the value if `True` is returned.
+The `limit` parameter does not take into account any results that are filtered out.

 ## Unsupported Parameters

 - `sort='asc'` is unsupported as it can have unexpected results